Update instructions on how to replace disk in encrypted pool

 I haven't found any other issues that explicitly match this problem.

-#10 Updated by Aaron St. John almost 2 years ago
+#10 Updated by Aaron St. John about 2 years ago

 - Status changed from Not Started to Ready for Testing